Kevlar-sudo/MMA-G20/README.md

 ### User Commands:
 - *create_user*: Create a new user profile with information, including name, age, gender, location, and interests in the system which will be stored in the database.
 - *view_profiles*: All user profile details can be viewed in the system.
-- *edit_profile*: Users could update or edit details, like name, age, location, or interests based on searching each user ID.
+- *update_profile*: Users could update or edit details, like name, age, location, or interests based on searching each user ID.
 - *delete_profile*: User profile and previous actions (liked, disliked, and matched users) will be cleared.
 - *like_user*: Updates the list of matched users when two users mutually like each other.
 The matched user ID is added to the current user's match list and saved in the database.
 - *dislike_user*: Updates the list of users that the current user has disliked.
 This ensures that the disliked user is not shown again in recommendations.
 - *view_matches*: The user could view the profiles of mutual-liked/matched users.
+- Select prefered factor for the compatibility score

 ## Method/Algorithm